AdaCore/learn/content/courses/ada-idioms/chapters/programming_by_extension.rst

        function Empty return Boolean is ...
     end Integer_Stack;

-We could add the package private part to the package declaration and move the state of the
-:ref:`ADM <Ada_Idioms_Abstract_Data_Machines>` |mdash| the two variables in this case |mdash| up there without any other changes.
+We could add the private part to the package declaration and move the state of the :ref:`ADM <Ada_Idioms_Abstract_Data_Machines>` |mdash| the two variables in this case |mdash| up there without any other changes.
 The subprogram bodies have the same visibility to the two variables either way.
-(There is no requirement for the :ada:`Content` type because :ada:`Values` is not a record component.
-Anonymously-typed array objects are legal.)
-From the viewpoint of the language and the abstraction the location is purely up to the developer.
+(There is no requirement for the :ada:`Content` type because :ada:`Values` is not a record component; anonymously-typed array objects are legal.)
+From the viewpoint of the language and the abstraction, the location is purely up to the developer.

 Solution
 --------

-When you have a choice, placement in either the package private part or the package body is reasonable, but only one of the two locations is amenable to future requirements.
+When you have a choice of placement, putting the state in either the package private part or the package body is reasonable, but only one of the two is amenable to future requirements.

-Specifically, placement in the private part of the package will allow *programming by extension* [1]_ via hierarchical *child* packages.
+Specifically, placement in the private part of the package allows *programming by extension* [1]_ via hierarchical *child* packages.
 Child packages can be written immediately after the *parent* package but can also be written years later, thus accommodating changes due to new requirements.